lfy79001/TableQAKit/README.md

 - **Comprehensive datasets**: We design a unified data interface to process data and store them in Huggingface datasets.
 - **Powerful methods**: Using our toolkit, you can reproduce most of the SOTA methods for TableQA tasks.
 - **Efficient LLM benchmark**: TableQAEval, a benchmark to evaluate the performance of LLM for TableQA.
 It evaluates LLM's modeling ability of long tables (context) and comprehension capabilities (numerical reasoning, multi-hop reasoning).
 - **Comprehensive Survey**: We are about to release a systematic TableQA Survey, this project is a pre-work.
+[Paper List](https://github.com/lfy79001/Awesome-Table-QA)

 # ⚙️ Install